fnzv/fnzv.github.io/_posts/2018-05-27-loadstressing-from-cloud.markdown

 <br>
 *Disclaimer before i even start* <br>
 I'm not responsible for anything you do with this tool, this was made only for legit web loadstressing/benchmarking YOUR OWN infra. <br>
-I know that most of the code can be written more efficently/well, don't hate on my exec_shell() ahah *end of disclamer* <br>
+I know that most of the code can be written more efficently/well, don't hate on my exec_shell() ahah  <br>
+*end of disclamer* <br>

 <br><br><br>
-### The main "ingredients" are:
+## The main "ingredients" are:
 - Ansible <br>
 - Golang <br>
 - Telegram <br>